Crypto asset. Pixabay image.

 (click image to expand)

-Coinbase experienced an astonishing surge in trading volumes for all cryptocurrencies, including Bitcoin, Ethereum, and Litecoin, in 2021.
+Coinbase experienced a remarkable surge in trading volumes for all cryptocurrencies, including Bitcoin, Ethereum, and Litecoin, in 2021.
+However, this explosive growth was short-lived as all cryptocurrencies’ trading volume growth rates plummeted a year later.

 Conclusion